flipz357/S3BERT/README.md

 Note that any computation for metrics or generation of sentence parses or trees is **not needed in inference**.

-### Rule of thumb for size of feature dimensions
+**Rule of thumb for size of feature dimensions**.
 From experience with different models, about 1/3 of the embedding may be reserved for the residual.

 - `edim`: size of sentence embedding
 - `n`: number of custom metrics